zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/01-problem-and-solution-for-immutable-updates.md

 ---
-title: '01.
-Problem and Solution for Immutable Updates'
+title: "Problem and Solution for Immutable Updates"
-metaTitle: '01.
-Problem and Solution for Immutable Updates'
+metaTitle: "Problem and Solution for Immutable Updates"
-metaDescription: 'Capture Application Logic in Pure Functions to Create Immutable State.'
+metaDescription: "Capture Application Logic in Pure Functions to Create Immutable State."
 ---

-# The problem (and solution) on deep immutable state updates

 ## 02. Capture Application Logic in Pure Functions to Create Immutable State